 If you're working as a freelance interpreter/contractor, it's best practice to carry professional liability insurance.
 This insurance can protect you should things go awry on the job.
 We recommend connecting with Mary Viles and/or Proliability's policies for affordable and reputable coverage.

 We recognize it can be rough out there.
 We offer all our contractors access to our pool of AFLAC coverage.
 While we hope you stick around, coverage is fully portable, meaning you don't need to maintain a connection to Mosaic in order to keep it.
 Dental, Vision, Short Term Disability, Cancer Care, Accident, Whole Life, and Term Life policies are available.
-You must work 19 hours a week with Mosaic to qualify for disability insurance.
-No stipulations on any of the other insurances.
-You can schedule an appointment with our broker here: https://www.aflacenrollment.com/MoasicInterpretingServices/PLP492805814

 As interpreters, sometimes our knowledge is an inch deep and a mile wide.
 Though we try, we can't be experts in everything; sometimes outsourcing expertise is the best plan.
 Personally and professionally, we trust Ronnie Womack at Highland Path Financial Group to manage our dollars.
 Our founder has worked with Ronnie for well over a decade, and called him rather than her husband before purchasing a car (He talked her through it; it worked out great.).
-Ronnie works with close to a dozen sign language interpreters and gets our business.
+Ronnie works with more than a dozen sign language interpreters and gets our business.
 Collectively, he's navigated us through buying homes, childcare expenses, retirement planning, and honestly life.
 Though he's in high demand, Mosaic pays a small fee to hold his time for our folks.
 Let him know you're with us, and he'll figure it out.
 There is no cost to you for his services.

 On a side note, to better support his growing interpreter and Deaf client base, Ronnie is taking ASL classes via ASL Champs.
 Ronnie, we think you're champ.